-- Approved for: Silicone implants have been approved by the FDA for people age 22 and older.
+- Approved for: Silicone implants have been approved by the FDA for people aged 22 and older.

 - Cost: Silicone implants typically cost more than saline.

-Sometimes women ask about fat grafting as an alternative to implants, I often achieve the best results by combining the 2 options.
-Read more in this blog post.
+Sometimes women ask about fat grafting as an alternative to implants.
+I often achieve the best results by combining the 2 options.
+Read more about natural breast augmentation in this blog post.